 The Swedish Bank Research Foundation (Bankforskningsinstitutet, BFI) supports academic research on financial institutions and markets.

-The Swedish Bank Research Foundation awards scholarships to PhD students and post-doctoral researchers, carrying out research on financial institutions and markets.
+The Swedish Bank Research Foundation awards scholarships especially for PhD-students, carrying out research in the selected field.

-To cover costs of special research expenses that are essential to a particular project, supplementary grants may be available under certain circumstances.
+Applicants who has received a scholarship can be considered for supplementary grants to cover costs of special research expenses that are essential to a particular project as well as travel grants.
 Applications for these grants are made on a separate form.
-Travel grants may also be considered.

 Research expenses 25,000